ed0ard/CS2-Bot-Improver/README.md

 ## Features

-1. Make bots aim better
+1. Make bots aim better and more human-like
 2. Alleviate bot stuck issues
 3. Assign each bot their own agent model, music kit and avatar
 4. Refine bot behavior, allowing them to spam smokes and anti-flash